avalanchesiqi/youtube-insight/README.md

 video_data = insight_crawler.crawl_insight_data(vid)
 print(json.dumps(video_data, indent=4, sort_keys=True))
 ```

 Before using this YouTube-insight crawler, you need to [register your Google developer key](https://developers.google.com/youtube/v3/getting-started) and set it in the `d_key` field.

-We also provide an easy-to-use script that handles input and output from text files in [example.py](/example.py).
+We also provide a quickstart script that handles input and output from text files in [example.py](/example.py).
+It's so easy to use -- you provide an input file then we take care of everything!
 The two main functions you can utilize directly are:
 1. Given a list of YouTube channel ID, crawl all video IDs.
 2. Given a list of YouTube video ID, crawl all video insight data.